-The Talk key can operate in two ways, quick press for a latching operation, press and hold for a momentary "push-to-talk" operation.
-When active, the Talk key is used to activate the talkback feature and send the talkback signal onwards to its associated destinations.
+The Talk key operates in a momentary "push-to-talk" fashion and is used to activate the talkback feature and send the talkback signal onwards to its associated destinations.

-When the Talk key is active, the Aux Bus mix is ducked by 12dB in volume to allow the musicians to hear the Talkback over the top of the Aux mix.
+When the Talk key is depressed, the Aux Bus mix is ducked by 12dB in volume to allow the musicians to hear the Talkback over the top of the Aux mix.